Chronic Disease Self Management and Occupational Therapy

 Why It Matters

-Working in the medical system I’ve found that it often falls short.
+In my years of experience working in the medical system, I’ve found that it often falls short.
 While it helps with immediate recovery, it doesn’t get people to where they want to be.

 Medicare and private health insurances cover therapy to return you to your “prior level of function” but that’s the same level that got you into the problem in the first place.
 That’s where I come in.
 I provide services to take you beyond your prior level of function, so you can get out of the hospital and stay out of the hospital.